 - 22.1.
-The referees, assistant referees and fourth officials (hereinafter referred to collectively as Match Officials) for The Competition must be appointed for each match by the Concacaf Referee Committee and shall be neutral.
+The referees, assistant referees, fourth officials and video match officials (hereinafter referred to collectively as Match Officials) for The Competition must be appointed for each match by the Concacaf Referee Committee and shall be neutral.
 The decisions of the Concacaf Referee Committee are final and not subject to appeal. - 22.2.
 The Match Officials shall receive their official refereeing kit and equipment from Concacaf.
 They shall wear and use only this kit and equipment on match days. - 22.3.
-Match Officials shall be given the opportunity to use training facilities. - 22.4.
+Match Officials shall be given the opportunity to use training facilities.

+- 22.4.
 If the referee is prevented from carrying out his/her duties, such referee shall be replaced by the fourth official.
 If one of the assistant referees is prevented from carrying out his/her duties, such assistant referee shall be replaced by the fourth official or by the reserve assistant referee (when appointed). - 22.5.
 After each match, the referee shall complete and sign the official match report form.
-He/she shall hand it over to the Venue Coordinator at the stadium/venue immediately after the match.
+He/she shall do it through Comet immediately after the match at the stadium.
 On the report form, the referee shall note all occurrences, such as misconduct of players leading to caution or expulsion, unsporting behavior by supporters and/or by officials or any other person acting on behalf of an Association at the match and any other incident happening before, during and after the match in as much detail as possible.